tartley/tartley.github.io/posts/the-glass-bead-game-by-hermann-hesse-1943.md

 All of which seems reasonable, but doesn't really help me understand what I just read.
 Perhaps each tale of Knecht, in focussing on one human trait, is lacking because it undervalues the other three.
 Perhaps. ¯\\_(ツ)_/¯

+Rating: 10/10 if you are not me.
+2/10 if you are me.